rezabina86/Pokoro/README.md

 ### Test flight

-You can use the link below to download the beta: https://testflight.apple.com/join/nWnjj9v6
+You can use the link below to download the beta version: https://testflight.apple.com/join/nWnjj9v6